pfsense/docs/source/highavailability/troubleshooting-vpn-connectivity-to-a-high-availability-secondary-node.rst

 opposing firewall and not the VPN, so the traffic returns as expected.
 Manual Outbound NAT is likely already set since is is typically a requirement of CARP.
-If not, Manual Outbound NAT must be enabled for this to work, or Hybrid Outbound NAT may be used on pfSense 2.2 and later.
+If not, Manual Outbound NAT must be enabled for this to work, or Hybrid Outbound NAT may be used on pfSense® software version 2.2 and later.

 For example, add a manual outbound NAT rule on the LAN interface, source being the VPN subnet, destination being an alias that contains both the